Mutumwa Mawere

-Mutumwa Dziva Mawere (born January 11, 1960, in Bindura, Zimbabwe), is a Zimbabwean-South African businessman with interests in mining, manufacturing and agro industries, financial services (banking and insurance), telecommunications, publishing, investment holdings, transport and logistics, and international trading, among others.
-He has created businesses and turned around enterprises that have become Pan African and global players, most notably Africa Resources Limited (ARL) which was one of the most powerful and influential corporations in Zimbabwe's history.
+Mutumwa Dziva Mawere (11 January 1960 – 15 January 2026) was a Zimbabwean-South African businessman with interests in mining, manufacturing and agricultural industries, financial services (banking and insurance), telecommunications, publishing, investment holdings, transport and logistics, and international trading, among others.
+He created businesses and turned around enterprises that have become Pan-African and global players, most notably Africa Resources Limited (ARL) which was one of the most powerful and influential corporations in Zimbabwe's history.

 Background

 Mawere was educated in Zimbabwe, Swaziland, the United Kingdom and the United States, obtaining a Master of Science (Management) and an MBA (Finance & Investments) degree.
 Among his first employers were the Industrial Development Corporation of Zimbabwe and the Merchant Bank of Central Africa.
 In 1988, he joined the World Bank, where he rose to become a Senior Investment Officer with the International Finance Corporation.
 In 1995, he and the Mawere family became residents of South Africa, obtaining citizenship in 2002.